google/WebFundamentals/src/content/en/updates/2018/07/css-scroll-snap.md

 #### Scroll padding and margin

 Our product page has a fixed position top header.
-Our design also asked for some of the top section to remain visible when scroll container is snapped in order to provide a design cue to users about the content above.
+Our design also asked for some of the top section to remain visible when the scroll container is snapped in order to provide a design cue to users about the content above.

-`scroll-padding` is a new css property that can be used to adjust the effective viewable region of scroll container.
+`scroll-padding` is a new css property that can be used to adjust the effective viewable region of the scroll container.
 This region is also known as snapport and is used when calculating scroll snap alignments.
 The property defines an inset against the scroll container's padding box.
-In our example 15vh additional inset was added to the top which instructs the browser to consider a lower position, 15vh below the top edge of the scroll container, as its vertical start edge for scroll snapping.
-When snapping, the start edge of the snap target element will become flushed with this new position thus leaving space above.
+In our example, `15vh` additional inset was added to the top, which instructs the browser to consider a lower position, `15vh` below the top edge of the scroll container, as its vertical start edge for scroll snapping.
+When snapping, the start edge of the snap target element will become flushed with this new position, thus leaving space above.

-`scroll-margin` defines the outset amount used to adjust the snap target effective box similar to how `scroll-padding` functions on snap scroll container.
+`scroll-margin` defines the outset amount used to adjust the snap target effective box similar to how `scroll-padding` functions on the snap scroll container.

 You may have noticed that these two properties do not have the word "`snap`" in them.
 This is intentional as they actually modify the box for all relevant scroll operations and are not just scroll snapping.
-For example Chrome takes them into account when calculating page size for paging scroll operations such as PageDown and PageUp and also when calculating scroll amount for `Element.scrollIntoView()` operation.
+For example, Chrome takes them into account when calculating page size for paging scroll operations such as PageDown and PageUp, and also when calculating scroll amount for the `Element.scrollIntoView()` operation.